The Ultimate Guide to

 In one trial, people who had previous experience with ayahuasca received 0.60-0.85 mg/kg dose and reported peaking between 1.5 and 2 hours after ingestion.
 They reported side effects such as perceptual hallucinations and rated their moods more positively.
 Blood concentrations of DMT peaked at about 1.5 hours after ingesting, which coincided with peak psychedelic experiences.

-A small control trial of six male participants with previous ayahuasca experience found that psychological effects were first noted 30–60 minutes after ingesting one of three doses (0.5, 0.75, and 1.0 mg/kg) and peaked between 60–120 minutes.
+A small control trial of six male participants with previous experience found that psychological effects of ayahuasca were first noted 30–60 minutes after ingesting one of three doses (0.5, 0.75, and 1.0 mg/kg) and peaked between 60–120 minutes.
 All of the psychological effects were resolved by 240 minutes (four hours).

 Five out of the six reported a pleasant and enjoyable experience, while one reported a bad trip with disorientation and anxiety (mid-level dose, 0.75 mg/kg body weight).